thediyblogger/blog/content/blog/traffic-report-june-2019.md

 I completed my initial implementation of <a href="/pinkarma" alt="Pin Karma - Pinterest Assistant">Pin Karma</a> - which automates the auditing of your Pinterest account on a regular basis and makes recommendations based on proven Pinterest strategies.
 I can't wait to open this up to you all to use.
 For now, it's limited to a few early access customers only.
 In fact, I drink my own champagne and use <a href="/pinkarma" alt="Pin Karma - Pinterest Assistant">Pin Karma</a> to guide to strategies for growing traffic to The DIY Blogger.
 How awesome is that!

-So, the first step was to enable Rich Pins on my account.
+So, the first step was to <a href="/blog/how-to-set-up-rich-pins-on-pinterest-in-under-5-minutes/" alt="How to Enable Rich Pins for your Business Account">enable Rich Pins on my account</a>.
 Unfortunately, Pinterest seems to have a glitch currently where they say rich pins are enabled but the rich data doesn't actually get populated.
 I have an open ticket with Pinterest, but no doubt this is currently impacting my ability to gain a targeted audience quicker as not having rich pins affects your SEO.

-<i><strong>Update:</strong> As of July 1st, looks like Pinterest fixed their bug and Rich Pins are now displaying.</i>
+<i><strong>Update:</strong> As of July 1st, looks like Pinterest fixed their bug and Rich Pins are now displaying correctly for me.</i>

 {{<imgproc "/uploads/thediyblogger-pinkarma-june2019.png" Resize "1200x" >}}Pin Karma recommendations for June 2019{{</imgproc>}}